sylodev/community-actions/Misc/Can eh dian-Giveaway/README.md

 ## Usage

+1) Add the ROLE ID of the role that should be pinged upon succesfully running the command at the top of the action.
-Use the slash command `/giveaway` and fill in the required options
+2) Use the slash command `/giveaway` in discord and fill in the required options